IFtL Trust Offices

-Across IFtL we all follow the trust-wide Child Protection and Safeguarding Policy and each school also has its own Child Protection and Safeguarding Policy specific to its contextual safeguarding information and to directly meet the needs of their community and Local Authority.
+Across IFtL we all follow the trust-wide Child Protection and Safeguarding Policy - the current version can be found on our policies page and each school also has its own Child Protection and Safeguarding Policy specific to its contextual safeguarding information and to directly meet the needs of their community and Local Authority.
 School-specific policies can be found on each school website.

 In line with legislation and requirements, all IFtL staff trust-wide, including all core and executive team staff, ITT staff, school staff, governors/trustees and volunteers are required to read and understand the importance of Keeping Children Safe in Education (KCSIE) - part one and annex A - document as a minimum requirement.